emitruc/ROH-estimates/README.md

 done
 ```

-We can use these results to calculate the mean F(ROH) per population.

-**What is the mean F(ROH) for the population from LC, ST and DB?**

 ## EXTRA 1 - The invasive fish quiz!

-In the folder `30_genomic_load_roh/fish` you can find 20 samples which have been already analyzed with ROHan.
+In the folder `30_genetic_load/ROH/fish` you can find 20 samples which have been already analyzed with ROHan.
-This is an invasive species of which we collected data from the source range and three populations in the invasive range.
+This is an invasive species of which we collected data from one population in the source range and from three populations in the invasive range.

-We know the invasion happened just a few generations in the past and we expect there could have been quite an intense bottlenck at introduction.
+We know the invasion happened just a few generations in the past and we expect there could have been quite an intense bottleneck at introduction.

 **Which one is the population from the native range and which are the invasive populations?**